null Caring for your pets during the coronavirus pandemic: Q&A

 What should I do if I have concerns about my pet's behaviour?

-Can I stroke other people's pets or walk someone else's dog?
+Can I stroke other people's pets or walk someone's dog?

-Although there is no evidence that pets can spread the disease, we would advise avoiding contact with other people's pets.
+Although there's no evidence that pets can spread the disease, we would advise avoiding contact with other people's pets.
 If you do want to walk someone else's dog then please follow the guidance provided in our dog walking infographic.

-If your cat is used to staying in then try and keep them inside making sure they have access to their litter tray and that it is cleaned regularly.
-If your cat is used to coming and going as they please keeping them inside could be very stressful and may make them ill.
+If your cat is used to staying in then try and keep them inside making sure they have access to their litter tray and that it's cleaned regularly.
+If your cat is used to coming and going as they please, keeping them inside could be very stressful and may make them ill.
 We would advise minimising interactions with them and washing your hands thoroughly after contact with them or any of their items.

 Can I still travel to feed my horse?

-Yes but you must follow Government guidance and stay at least two metres away from other people.
-The British Horse Society has provided information for horse owners.
+Yes but you must follow UK and Welsh government guidance and stay at least two metres away from other people.
+The British Horse Society has more information for horse owners.

 I have a new puppy, how should I socialise him/her?

-How to keep children safe and dogs happy when staying at home
+How can I keep children safe and dogs happy at home?

-With schools closing due to coronavirus, our dogs and children will be spending a lot more time together.
-Dogs and children can be the best of friends but they do communicate very differently from one another - dogs find it hard to tell children that they don¿t like something and children can behave in ways which dogs can find scary or worrying.
-We've got lots of information on how to keep your dog happy and children safe as well as ideas for how they can spend their time together.
+During the lockdown, our dogs and children will likely be spending a lot more time together.
+Dogs and children can be the best of friends but they do communicate very differently from one another.
+For example, dogs find it hard to tell children that they don't like something and children can behave in ways which dogs can find scary or worrying.
+We've got lots of information on how to keep your dog happy and children safe as well as ideas on how they can spend their time together.

 We need your help...